Research infrastructures at INRAE

 The national methodological programmes are working to develop 3D and functional imaging tools for plants in controlled and covered field conditions (robots in greenhouses, phenomobiles and drones).
 An information system shared by the entire infrastructure was developed and deployed across the various sites.
 Image analysis and modelling tools as well as statistical applications are interfaced with the information system.

-The RI develops projects in conjunction with private seed companies in France to develop methods and techniques associated with the infrastructure. received financing as part of the Investments for the Future programme until 2024.
+The RI develops projects in conjunction with private seed companies in France to develop methods and techniques associated with the infrastructure.
+The Phenome-Emphasis RI has received financing as part of the Investments for the Future programme until 2024.